The Angry Brigade

-The Angry Brigade was a far-left British terrorist group responsible for a series of bomb attacks in England between 1970 and 1972.
+The Angry Brigade was a British terrorist group responsible for a series of armed actions against the establishment in England between 1970 and 1972.
 Using small bombs, they targeted banks, embassies, a BBC Outside Broadcast vehicle, and the homes of Conservative Members of Parliament (MPs).
 In total, police attributed 25 bombings to the Angry Brigade.
 The bombings mostly caused property damage; one person was slightly injured.
 Of the eight people who stood trial, known as the Stoke Newington Eight, four were acquitted.
 John Barker, along with Hilary Creek, Anna Mendelssohn and Jim Greenfield, were convicted on majority verdicts, and sentenced to ten years.
 In a 2014 interview, Barker described the trial as political, but acknowledged that "they framed a guilty man".

 History

-Origins

 In mid-1968 demonstrations took place in London, centred on the US embassy in Grosvenor Square, against US involvement in the Vietnam War.
 One of the organisers of these demonstrations, Tariq Ali, has said he recalls an approach by someone representing the Angry Brigade who wished to bomb the embassy; he told them it was a terrible idea and no bombing took place.

-1970s

 The Angry Brigade decided to launch a bombing campaign with small bombs, in order to maximise media exposure to their demands while keeping collateral damage to a minimum.
 The campaign started in August 1970 and continued for a year until arrests took place the following summer.
 Targets included banks, embassies, a BBC Outside Broadcast vehicle earmarked for use in the coverage of the 1970 Miss World event, and the homes of Conservative Members of Parliament (MPs).
 In total, police attributed 25 bombings to the Angry Brigade.
 The bombings mostly caused property damage; one person was slightly injured.

-Resurfaced Angry Brigade of the 1980s
+The Angry Brigade also made two assassination attempts.
+On 12 January 1971, the brigade attempted to kill British Employment Secretary Robert Carr with two bombs at his home.
+Although the house suffered severe damage, nobody was killed or injured.
+A little under four months later, on 4 May 1971, a bomb was attached to the bottom of Lady Beaverbrook's car but it was discovered before it could explode, and disarmed.

-In the 1980s the Angry Brigade resurfaced as the Angry Brigade Resistance Movement, part of the Irish Republican Socialist Movement (IRSM).
+In the 1980s, the Angry Brigade resurfaced as the Angry Brigade Resistance Movement, part of the Irish Republican Socialist Movement (IRSM).